foluALX/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 100 -  function that reverses a listint_t linked list
 101 - a function that prints a listint_t linked list 102- function that frees a listint_t list
+103- a function that finds the loop in a linked list